Donald Trump: Mitt Romney Is A ‘Pompous A** Who Has Been Fighting Me From The Beginning’

 In another Twitter message aimed at Romney, Trump alleged that the Utah Republican had “begged” for his endorsement.
 According to Trump, Romney also “begged” to be appointed secretary of state.

-“Mitt Romney never knew how to win,” the president began, calling Romney a “pompous a**”
+“Mitt Romney never knew how to win,” the president began, calling Romney a “pompous a**.”

 “He is a pompous ‘a**’ who has been fighting me from the beginning, except when he begged me for my endorsement for his Senate run (I gave it to him), and when he begged me to be Secretary of State (I didn’t give it to him).”